reaktivo/zootool/README.markdown

 Node Zootool API wrapper
 ========================

-Provides a javascript wrapper around the Zootool API zootool.com/api.
-Inspired by github.com/ryanmauer/zootool
+Provides a javascript wrapper around the [Zootool API](http://zootool.com/api).
+Inspired by [ryanmauer's Zootool ruby wrapper](https://github.com/ryanmauer/zootool)

 Zootool is about collecting, organizing and sharing your favorite images, videos, documents and links from all over the internet.
 This node module gives you a simple and easy way to access everything Zootool from your javascript projects.